Azure-connected deployment planning decisions for Azure Stack integrated systems

-With the Pay-as-you-use billing model, usage is charged to an Azure subscription.
+With the pay-as-you-use billing model, usage is charged to an Azure subscription.
 You only pay when you use the Azure Stack services.
-If this is the model you decide on, you will need an Azure subscription and the account ID associated with that subscription (for example, firstname.lastname@example.org).
+If this is the model you decide on, you'll need an Azure subscription and the account ID associated with that subscription (for example, email@example.com).
 EA, CSP, and CSL subscriptions are supported.
 Usage reporting is configured during Azure Stack registration.

-If you are going to use a CSP subscription, review the table below to identify which CSP subscription to use, as the correct approach depends on the exact CSP scenario:
+If you're going to use a CSP subscription, review the table below to identify which CSP subscription to use, as the correct approach depends on the exact CSP scenario:

 |Scenario||Domain and subscription options|

 Capacity billing requires an Enterprise Agreement (EA) Azure subscription for registration.
 The reason is that registration sets up the availability of items in the Marketplace, which requires an Azure subscription.
-The subscription is not used for Azure Stack usage.
+The subscription isn't used for Azure Stack usage.

 - For information about use cases, purchasing, partners, and OEM hardware vendors, see the Azure Stack product page.